 - We've covered various issues with DoTA and will continue to do so.
 To make sure you don't miss out on our new content, head over to our DoTA 2 page and bookmark it!

 - Whilst we love MOBA', we enjoy all types of games and we cover them to great extent.
 For the latest news, guides and review of the best games of the moment, head over to our Gaming Hub.

-Dota 2 is a great game, but sometimes the gaming experience is affected by various issues.
+Dota 2 is a highly addictive game, but sometimes the gaming experience is affected by various issues.
 In this article, we’re going to focus on FPS(frames per second or frame rate) issues and list a series of quick workarounds that you can use to fix them and improve Dota 2’s performance.

 The following solutions are suitable for micro stutters, low FPS issues, and graphical glitches.

-How do I fix common Dota 2 FPS issues
+How do I fix Dota 2 FPS issues

 - Fix Dota 2 capped FPS

 - Fix Dota 2 low FPS after hitting ALT-TAB

 - Fix Dota 2 won’t start from Steam

 - Fix Dota 2 crashes, texture issues and glitches